Panasonic LX15 vs Pentax K-3

 Studio photographers will appreciate that the Pentax K-3 (unlike the LX15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the K-3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the K-3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-3 was succeeded by the Pentax K-3 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.
+Further information on the features and operation of the LX15 and K-3 can be found, respectively, in the Panasonic LX15 Manual (free pdf) or the online Pentax K-3 Manual.

 So what conclusions can be drawn?
 Is the Panasonic LX15 better than the Pentax K-3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.